- Mesotherapy involves injecting a cocktail of medications, vitamins, enzymes, hormones and other components into the skin.

 - There are some treatment options on the market that are proven effective at addressing the same concerns.

-We all know injectables can do wonders: there’s a reason why Botox’s makers reported a net revenue of over $14 billion in 2016.
+We all know injectables can do wonders: there’s a reason why Botox’s makers reported a net revenue of around $15 billion in 2018.
 But some say there’s a new game-changing injectable on the scene that’s about to shake things up.
 If the idea of injecting toxin into your skin doesn’t appeal to you, then mesotherapy just might.
 The technique claims to revitalize the skin by injecting a cocktail of vitamins, enzymes, hormones and plant extracts deep into the dermal layers.